awolverp/cachebox/README.md

 -------

 ### What does it do?
-You can easily and powerfully perform caching operations in Python as fast as possible.
+You can easily perform powerful caching operations in Python as fast as possible.
-This can make your application very faster and it's a good choice in big applications.
+This can make your application a lot faster and it can be a good choice in complex applications.
 **Ideal for optimizing large-scale applications** with efficient, low-overhead caching.

 **Key Features:**